-We are now accepting applications for work in 2017.
+We are now accepting applications for work in 2021.
 Please read details of the recruitment process below.
-We may not respond to your application until March 2017.
-Please read information below, for 2017 we need all our workers to be available between the end of August and the end of October.
+We will respond to your application as soon as possible.
+Please read information below, for 2021 we need all our workers to be available between the end of August and the end of October.
 We will only have work for around 30 people plus the tunnel squad before August.

 REQUIREMENTS, Please do not apply unless the following apply: You must be able to stay and work from the end of August until the end of October.
 You must be over 16 years old (over 18 if you require accommodation).
 You must be entitled to live and work in the UK (we cannot assist with visa applications).

 Students, please note, From 6 April 2013, Form P38(S) will be withdrawn and students will be treated in the same way as all other employees for PAYE tax and NICs purposes.

 The harvest season in 2021 will be similar to last year, and so very different to previous years as we are no longer growing strawberries or raspberries.
 We expect a small amount of picking to begin near the end of July, but we won't need all of our workers to start until late in August.
 We will then continue to pick until the end of October, so will need all our workers to be available from August until the end of October.